-Of course the best idea is to try and to wait and take the lead from the German you are speaking to.
-If they call you "du" (phew!!) then it is ok for you.
-But sometimes it's not possible to hold back and you have to take the plunge and go with "du" or "Sie".
+The best idea is to try and to wait and take the lead from the German you are speaking to.
+If they call you “du” (phew!!) then it is ok for you.
+But sometimes it’s not possible to hold back and you have to take the plunge and go with “du” or “Sie”.

 What seems to have happened is that the use of “du” and “Sie” appears to have evolved into something of a class thing.

 This means you can call someone “du” if you feel comfortable with them.
 While for the most part, “Sie” is the rule in dealing with shop assistants and waiters, in some more trendy outfits they like to thing they are more ‘locker’ (relaxed) so “du” is the go.

 Age is also something to take into account.
 If you are under 35 years, “du” will probably do.